jrodewig/wanderahead.github.io/_posts/2025-04-08-everything-to-see-do-and-eat-in-milledgeville-georgia.md

   loading="lazy"
 />

-In the backyard, a pool welcomes guests when the weather’s fine.
-During the holidays, garlands and ornaments festoon the rooms.
-Of course, that’s only half of the bed and breakfast experience.
-We'll come to the most important meal of the day later on.
+There’s a sense of coziness within.
+You might grab a drink from the bar in the lounge, crack open a puzzle in the gameroom, or just kick back on the sofa in the parlor as you gaze out the bay windows.
+Of course, you’ve still got all your modern conveniences at hand, such as remote-controlled AC, a keypad for ease of entry, and the obligatory Keurig.
+There are even complimentary snacks to fortify yourself for your adventures around town.

 <img
   src="/assets/img/2025-04-08-everything-to-see-do-and-eat-in-milledgeville-georgia/the-pool-at-the-inn-on-north-jefferson-in-milledgeville-ga-665.webp"